cherouss/SAMAPPO/README.md

 # SAMAPPO
-a self attention multi agent Proximal Policy Optimisation for Traffic lights control
+a SAMAPPO for Proximal Policy Optimisation for Traffic lights control